mark-earl/simple-file-system/README.md

 * `./filesys M filename` create a text file and store it to disk
 * `./filesys P filename` read the named file and print it to screen

 Any other option yields an error message.
-Let us review each of these in turn.

 ## Build Instructions
 1) Ensure that you are in the project directory